Cogges/cogges.github.io/men.md

 ### Wild Camping for Kids, June
 Wild Camping has been running for four years and is usually on a weekend near Father's Day.
 We trek down to the beautiful [Abbey Home Farm](http://www.theorganicfarmshop.co.uk/), 2 miles from Cirencester.
-Dads - bring your primary school[^f1] aged children for a night in the wild.
+Dads - bring your primary school aged children for a night in the wild.

+*we're aiming for primary school aged children but slightly older or younger are welcome.

 #### 18 hours of fun
 Arrive late Friday afternoon and pitch your tent while the BBQ warms up.
-There will be a campfire and field games before ending the evening with a midnight[^f2] walk.
+There will be a campfire and field games before ending the evening with a midnight (more like 9 o'clock) walk.
 Awake to the smell of Pete's famous fry-up, more games, pack-up before heading home or through the woods to lunch at the organic farm cafe.
 The facilities are basic - compost loos, cold water taps, a foot pump shower (heat your own hot water).

-[^f1]: we're aiming for primary school aged children but slightly older or younger are welcome.
-[^f2]: more like 9 o'clock